 Contrast the beguiling and secret Valle de Mai with dazzling beaches flanked with sculpted granite boulders.

-Praslin Island is the second largest inhabited island in the archipelago, at seven miles by two and a half, and only a 15 minute flight from Mahé (or a one hour high speed ferry).
+Praslin Island is the second largest inhabited island in the archipelago, at seven miles by two and a half.
+Plus it's only a 15 minute flight from Mahé (or a one hour high speed ferry).
 However it is a fair bit quieter and its mix of stunning beaches, lush green hills and valleys makes for the perfect beach retreat.

 Praslin is also a perfect base for further island exploration.
-Boat excursions can take you to La Digue and also Aride, Cousin and Curieuse famous for their nesting turtles, birdlife and rich coral life.
+Boat excursions can take you to the island of La Digue.
+Or to Aride, Cousin and Curieuse islands, famous for their nesting turtles, birdlife and rich coral life.

 Need a little help?
 View our Safari Guide to help you get started